jmagers/chanpy/docs/glossary.rst

         `clojure.org <https://clojure.org/reference/transducers>`_ for more
         information about use with transducers.

-      :any:`transducers.multi_arity()` can be used to help create these multi-arity functions.
+      :any:`multi_arity()` can be used to help create these multi-arity functions.

+      Reducing functions additionally support a form of early termination via :any:`reduced` values.

    transducer